 I’m going to let you in on a little secret.
 When I write articles of this length, I don’t always do things in order.
 For example, the “Best Bars in Portugal” section was/is being written after I wrote the “Beer Festivals in Portugal” section.
 Why?
 I can’t say, I guess I’m just whimsical.
 Anyway, while researching the beer festivals, I discovered the Porches craft beer festival (see below).
 It was set in a Bavarian Beer Hall in the small Portuguese town of Porches.

 How cool is that?
-The beer looks well looked after, as it is German beer you know it is going to be amazing, and it is situated in Portugal which means almost-guaranteed sunshine.
+The beer looks well looked after, as it is German beer you know it is going to be amazing, and it is situated in Portugal which means almost guaranteed sunshine.
 So I am adding it to my list of best bars in Portugal.
-Even though it is technically a Biergarten, and I have seen no reviews so it could be absolute shit.
+Even though it is technically a Biergarten, and I have seen no reviews so it could be absolutely rubbish.
 I just have a feeling that it is amazing.

 For a country with such a small beer scene, Portugal sure has a lot of beer festivals!
 Okay, it may not be able to compete with England (which has a beer festival every weekend as far as I can tell) but I was still surprised.
 Obviously, at this time of writing (2020) all beer festivals are understandably on hold, so I’m using information from 2019 to base my research on.